shakila-12/msvsdqwc/README.md

 $  sudo make install

 ```
+### Note:
+- sudo make doesnot installed complete openpdk, so make distclean and sudo make uninstall.
+Then just run make.
+It uses around 80 gb.So,make sure, we have  around 150gb free space of drives
 - For PDK manual installation ,reference to be the taken is given in  two links:
                  [link1](http://www.opencircuitdesign.com/open_pdks/install.html),
                  [link2](https://lootr5858.wordpress.com/2020/10/06/magic-vlsi-skywater-pdk-local-installation-guide/)